-- 17.7.3 Only properly trained and authorized personnel are permitted to load or unload tank cars and trucks containing flammable liquids.
+17.7.2 Always check the condition of the floor of trucks and railroad cars for holes or weak spots.
+Report defective cars or trucks to your supervisor or Safety Manager before working in them.
+17.7.3 Only properly trained and authorized personnel are permitted to load or unload tank cars and trucks containing flammable liquids.
 Open flames, spark producing devices and unprotected electrical devices must be removed from the area before proceeding with the loading or unloading of flammable liquids.
-Specific job procedures must be developed for each chemical, a current MSDS must be available on site, and all required Personal Protective Equipment must be worn during the operation.
-If in doubt, check with your supervisor or Safety Manager. - 17.7.4 Stay away from all tank cars or trucks if you are not trained and equipped to work with the potentially hazardous chemical that they might contain. - 17.7.5 Special arrangements have been made with commercial trucking companies that deliver and pick up loads at the plant.
+Specific job procedures must be developed for each chemical, a current SDS must be available on site, and all required Personal Protective Equipment must be worn during the operation.
+If in doubt, check with your supervisor or Safety Manager.

+17.7.4 Stay away from all tank cars or trucks if you are not trained and equipped to work with the potentially hazardous chemical that they might contain.

+17.7.5 Special arrangements have been made with commercial trucking companies that deliver and pick up loads at the plant.
 If it is your job to assist in loading or unloading outside trucks, be sure you understand which jobs are to be performed by employees of the trucking company and which jobs are to be done by our employees.
-Specific job procedures must be developed for each chemical, a current MSDS must be available on site, and all required Personal Protective Equipment must be worn during the operation.
-If in doubt, check with your supervisor or Safety Manager. - 17.7.6 Employees, Contractors, or Vendor Truck Drivers shall not walk or work on the top of trucks, trailers, and railroad cars unless protected by an approved handrail system or a full body harness fall arrest system.
+Specific job procedures must be developed for each chemical, a current SDS must be available on site, and all required Personal Protective Equipment must be worn during the operation.
+If in doubt, check with your supervisor or Safety Manager.

+17.7.6 Employees, Contractors, or Vendor Truck Drivers shall not walk or work on the top of trucks, trailers, and railroad cars unless protected by an approved handrail system or a full body harness fall arrest system.